vespauniversity/vespaworkshop101/ecommerce_app/README.md

 **Dynamic Field Selection (YQL SELECT):**

-You can also dynamically select specific fields using YQL `select` clause (no schema definition needed).
-For more YQL query patterns and examples, see [`docs/YQL.md`](docs/YQL.md#selecting-fields):
+You can also dynamically select specific fields using YQL `select` clause.

 ```bash
 # Select only ProductName and Price fields dynamically